susumuota/kaggleenv/README.md

 You could specify a tag (e.g. `v99`) to keep using same environment, otherwise it fetches latest one every time you build image.
 You can find tags from [GCR page](https://gcr.io/kaggle-images/python).

-## Edit `docker-compose.yml`
+## Create `docker-compose.yml`

-Edit `docker-compose.yml`.
+Create `docker-compose.yml` like the following.
 See details [here](https://docs.docker.com/compose/).
 This setting mounts current directory on your local machine to `/tmp/working` on the container.

 ```yaml
 version: "3"